 The Christian symbolism comes from an ancient legend

-Mark was sailing toward Alexandria of Egypt.
-In a stormy evening, he found shelter in one of the few fishermen huts which were rising in Venice, probably in Rialto.
+The image of San Marco as a winged lion comes from an ancient legend which says that on a stormy evening, as he was returning to Rome from Aquileia, where he had gone to preach the Gospel, he found shelter in one of the few fishermen huts which were rising in Venice, probably in Rialto.
 After a frugal dinner he fell asleep.
 An angel, represented by a winged lion, appeared to him in a dream exclaiming a Latin sentence:

 «Pax tibi Marce Evangelista meus, hic requiescet corpus tuum»

 (Peace to you Mark my Evangelist, here will rest your body)